tidev/titanium-docs/docs/api/titanium/ui/textfield.md

 ### Custom Keyboard Toolbar (iOS)

 On iOS, a configurable toolbar can be displayed above the virtual keyboard.
 Toolbars can be used with both text areas and text fields.
-See <Titanium.UI.iOS.Toolbar>
+See <Titanium.UI.Toolbar>
 for more information.

 This code excerpt creates a text field with a toolbar: